The history of Bergen-Belsen

 April 1966

-The first house of documents with an exhibition on the history of the Bergen-Belsen concentration camp is opened.
+The first Document Building opens with an exhibition on the history of the Bergen-Belsen concentration camp.

 April 1990

-Opening of a new permanent exhibition in the extended house of documents at the Bergen-Belsen Memorial.
+A new permanent exhibition opens in the expanded Document Building at the Bergen-Belsen Memorial.

 October 2007

-Opening of the new Documentation Centre of the Bergen-Belsen Memorial with a permanent exhibition on the POW camps in the Lüneburg Heath, the Bergen-Belsen concentration camp and the Displaced Persons Camp.
+The new Documentation Centre of the Bergen-Belsen Memorial opens with a permanent exhibition on the POW camps in the Lüneburg Heath, the Bergen-Belsen concentration camp, and the Displaced Persons camp.

 2009

-Inclusion of the Bergen-Belsen Memorial Centre in the institutional funding of the Federal Republic of Germany.
+The Bergen-Belsen Memorial is included in the institutional funding programme of the Federal Republic of Germany.

 June 2012